iotaledger/identity.rs/bindings/wasm/identity_wasm/examples/README.md

 - a local IOTA node
 - or an existing network, e.g. the IOTA testnet

-When setting up the local node, you'll also need to publish an identity package as described in [Getting Started](../../../../README.md#getting-started), the `IDENTITY_IOTA_PACKAGE_ID`.
+When setting up the local node, you'll also need to publish an identity package as described in [Getting Started](../../../../README.md#getting-started), the `IDENTITY_IOTA_PKG_ID`.
 You'll need this ID to be able to run the examples against the local node.

 In case of running the examples against an existing network, this network needs to have a faucet to fund your accounts (the IOTA testnet (`https://api.testnet.iota.cafe`) supports this), and you need to specify this via `NETWORK_URL`.